siligam/dummyxarray/README.md

 ### 5. **Metadata Validation**
 Catch dimension mismatches and missing coordinates early, before expensive data operations.

+### 6. **Reproducible Workflows**
+Record all operations as a history, export as Python code, JSON, or YAML, and replay to recreate datasets.
+Perfect for documentation, version control, and sharing dataset specifications.

 ## API Reference

 ### DummyDataset